Skip to content

 Construction Methodology

-The meta model is currently constructed daily using a simple, naive average of all submission slots:
+The meta-model is constructed daily using a points-weighted average of all submissions:

 1. Uniform Ranking: Each individual submission's predictions are first converted to uniform rankings [0, 1] for each prediction column (pred_10d, pred_30d)